alifsuryadi/2D-Pong/README.md

 # 2D-Pong
-Project files on Game 2D Pong Indo
+The project files of 2D Pong Indo Game contain all the necessary assets and scripts to run the game